m-meddah/retrogamers/api/README.md

-# projet-8-RetroGamers
+# RetroGamers

-Run server : =>
+Here is the folder of the Retrogamers' API.

-npm run dev
+Run server : => npm run dev